Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/arcane-soul.md

 Starting at 14th level, you can cast [[Misty Step]] without expending a spell slot.

 # Metamorphosis
-Starting at 18th level, you learn the [[Shapechange]] and [[True Polymorph]] spells, and you can cast them using an appropriate spell slot.
-When you cast these spells, they gain the following benefits.

-**Shapechange.** You can concentrate on this spell for a duration of 8 hours.
+Starting at 18th level, you learn the [[Shapechange]] spell, and you can cast it using an appropriate spell slot.
+You can concentrate on this spell for a duration of 8 hours.

-**True Polymorph.** An unwilling creature has disadvantage on the saving throw to resist this spell.
-You only need to concentrate on this spell for 1 minute in order for its effect to last until dispelled.